By: Sharon Aron Baron

-That’s because owner and advocate Sean Cononie, has closed the shelter in Hollywood down for good.
-The City of Hollywood paid Cononie nearly $5 million for his property and made him promise that he won’t return to purchase another property in the city.
+That’s because owner and advocate Sean Cononie have closed the shelter in Hollywood down for good.
+The City of Hollywood paid Cononie nearly $5 million for his property and made him promise that he wouldn’t return to purchase another property in the city.

 Where did they go?

-Haines City just 39 miles from Orlando or 24 miles from Disney World.
+Haines City is just 39 miles from Orlando or 24 miles from Disney World.

-The Homeless Voice vendors as well as panhandlers and street vendors were banned on a multitude of intersections by several cities for safety reasons.
+The Homeless Voice vendors, panhandlers, and street vendors were banned on many intersections by several cities for safety reasons.

-Tamarac Talk has been writing about the issue with street vendors and panhandlers for several years and had even brought it to the attention of the commission, however, there was nothing the City of Tamarac could do until pending litigation from the City of Pembroke Pines had been resolved.
+Tamarac Talk has been writing about the issue with street vendors and panhandlers for several years and had even brought it to the commission’s attention; however, there was nothing the City of Tamarac could do until pending litigation from the City of Pembroke Pines had been resolved.

 In December of 2013, the Tamarac Commission made a unanimous motion to authorize a study for City staff to evaluate street canvassing and soliciting at our most dangerous intersections.
-City Attorney Sam Gorin told the commission that they would be bringing something back in the first quarter of 2014 year.
-But it’s been over a year and still nothing has been done.
+City Attorney Sam Gorin told the commission that they would be bringing something back in the first quarter of 2014.
+But it’s been over a year, and still, nothing has been done.

 During this same period last December, the cities of Coral Springs and Lauderhill had their studies completed, and by the first part of 2014, they had their bans on dangerous intersections already in place.

-I spoke to Coral Springs Chief Pustizzi who said the City was anticipating the legal ruling, and had their study ready.
+I spoke to Coral Springs Chief Pustizzi, who said the City anticipated the legal ruling and had their study ready.
 It only took them six months to complete.

 Six months to do a study in a city that’s much larger than ours.